DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 > You can specify that the selector should only return visible nodes.
 To do this, use the [visibilityCheck](../../reference/test-api/selector/constructor.md#optionsvisibilitycheck) option.

 Selector timeouts have no effect on [Selector.exists](../../reference/test-api/selector/exists.md) and [Selector.count](../../reference/test-api/selector/count.md) properties.
 These properties are evaluated immediately regardless of a timeout.
-To apply a timeout to `exists` and `count` assertions, pass a timeout to the assertion method (`expect.ok`, `expect.eql`, etc.).
+To apply a timeout to `exists` and `count` assertions, pass the timeout to the assertion method (`expect.ok`, `expect.eql`, etc.).

 ```js
 import { Selector } from 'testcafe';